uscreen/versionize/README.md

 #### Commit & tag via Git

-if used with option `--tag`, versionize will automatically commit the changes it made to `package.json` and `manifest.json` and tag the commit with the new version.
+If used with option `--commit`, versionize will automatically commit the changes it made to `package.json` and `manifest.json`.
+If used with option `--tag`, versionize will additionally tag the automatic commit with the new version.

 You need a working `git` binary in your `PATH`.

 ### JavaScript